GCETTB-HYLAND-Hackathon2012-22/ML-integrations22/README.md

 <!-- /Badge -->

-## List of all avialable models used in Miracurol 2.0
+## List of all avialable AI models used in Miracurol 2.0

 - [Chatbot](/ChatBot): A NLP based model designed to interect with the users and provide suggestive ways as per their needs
 - [Covid Checker](/Covid%20Checker): A Machine Learning based model to assess different symptoms and thus predict the probability of a person being a Covid Positive Person.
 This model is furthur implemented using Deep Learning also.
-- [Diseases Detection from X-Ray](/Diseases%20Detection%20from%20X-Ray) A Deep Learning based model to assess X-Ray images and thus predict the probability of a person suffuring from different diseases which includes diseases like Bacterial Pneumonia, Viral Pneumonia, etc.
+- [Diseases Detection from X-Ray](/Diseases%20Detection%20from%20X-Ray): A Deep Learning based model to assess X-Ray images and thus predict the probability of a person suffuring from different diseases which includes diseases like Bacterial Pneumonia, Viral Pneumonia, etc.

 ## How to Contribute